 - Pune Gurukula Clinical Program

 We have a rolling admission policy.
 After the application deadline, we may consider additional applications on a case-by-case basis.
-The applications can be downloaded from our website links below or requested from the Student Services Coordinator at (505) 291-9698, extension 126, or firstname.lastname@example.org
+The applications can be downloaded from our website links below.
+You can also request applications from the Student Services Coordinator at (505) 291-9698, extension 126, or firstname.lastname@example.org.

 Note: To use any of these forms, download the applicable form to your computer and save it on your computer.
 Close the form in your browser.
 Open Adobe Acrobat and then open the form that is saved on your computer.
 Fill out the form and save the completed form on your computer.
 You may email the completed form to Student Services, with any other required documents.